 Do NOT take Sronyx if:

-Before taking Sronyx, tell your doctor if you are taking or have recently taken any other medications, including those purchased over the counter without a prescription.
-The following medications may interfere with the effectiveness of Sronyx:
+Before you take Sronyx, speak to your doctor if you take other medications (purchased with or without a prescription).
+The following medications could interfere with the effectiveness of Sronyx:

-There are many different types of hormonal contraception and women often have to try a few before finding one that is right for them.
-Different pills contain different forms of progesterone and/or estrogen, and you may find that you are more sensitive to some types than others.
-Sronyx, Lessina and Low Ogestrel have the advantage of containing a lower dose of estrogen, and are therefore suitable for women who are particularly sensitive to estrogens.
-Alternatively, the progesterone-only pill, also known as the mini pill, does not contain any estrogen.
-This pill is does not allow a break for a monthly bleed and, in some cases, can also be taken by women who are breastfeeding.
+There are many different types of hormonal contraception and women often have to try a few before finding the one that is right for them.
+Different pills contain different forms of progesterone and/or estrogen, and you may find that you are more sensitive to some ingredients than others.
+Sronyx, Lessina and Low Ogestrel have the advantage of containing a lower dose of estrogen and are therefore suitable for women who are particularly sensitive to estrogen.
+Alternatively, the progesterone-only pill, also known as the ‘mini pill’, does not contain any estrogen.
+This pill does not allow a break for a monthly bleed and, in some cases, can also be taken by women who are breastfeeding.

 If you do not wish to take a pill each day, you can try a form of hormonal contraception that is not taken orally.
 These include the implant (Implanon, Nexplanon), the shot (Depo-Provera), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
-The IUD in particular is suited to women with certain other health conditions, such as diabetes or hypertension, as it works locally to the reproductive system.
-For advice on which type of contraceptive might be best for you, speak to your doctor or health worker.
+The IUD, in particular, is suitable for women with other health conditions, such as diabetes or hypertension, because it works locally on the reproductive system.
+For advice on finding the right contraceptive for you, speak to your doctor or health worker.

-If you choose not to use hormonal methods of contraception at all, you will need to rely on barrier methods.
+If you prefer to use non-hormonal methods of contraception, your options include barrier methods.
 These include the cervical cap (FemCap) and male and female condoms.
-Male condoms are the only form of contraception to offer some protection against STIs.
+Male condoms are the only form of contraception to offer protection against STIs.